 To take your style up a notch, that’s where I come in as your style and image consultant to go-getting professionals.

-Sue Currie is a speaker and the author of IMPRESSario, Present and Promote the Star Within You.
-She is passionate about helping business executives and entrepreneurial professionals elevate their personal brand, image and professional presence.
-Sue’s suite of services delivered through workshops, consulting, coaching and keynote presentations provides a multi-faceted approach to gain high transformation for her clients.
+Sue Currie is an image entrepreneur who guides and empowers business leaders and entrepreneurs to have “Spotlight Confidence”.
+She is passionate about helping professionals elevate their personal and professional brand through her speaking, coaching and training programs on Self Brand, Style and Speaking Skills, providing a multi-faceted approach to gain high transformation for her clients.